9 Best Consignment POS in 2026: Feature & Price Breakdown

 This is usually the point when adding a specific inventory management for consignment becomes necessary to save time and prevent mistakes.
 More on that below.

 Here’s how it works in practice: You use Square POS, Zettle POS or Shopify POS at the register – taking advantage of their easy interface, stable payment processing, and retail features – while also using a cloud-based consignment platform on the back end.
-This means your in-store and online sales channels stay in sync with your inventory.

-The consignment software handles things like entering new items with their consignor details, tracking what sells, calculating splits/commissions, and managing payouts.
-The trick is that the two systems are integrated or synced: when you make a sale in the POS, it sends the data to the consignment inventory system, which then marks the item sold and credits the appropriate consignor’s account .
+The consignment software handles entering new items with their consignor details, tracking what sells, calculating splits/commissions, and managing payouts.
+The trick is that the two systems are fully integrated and sync in real time: when you make a sale in the POS, it sends the data to the consignment inventory system, which then marks the item sold and credits the appropriate consignor’s account.
 At payout time, you can get a report of what each consignor sold and how much you owe them, all without manually cross-referencing every sale.
+This also means your in-store and online sales channels stay in sync with your inventory.

 If you ever decide to switch your POS, you can do so without losing your consignor data.
 Your consignor inventory lives in the separate system, which you control independently of the POS.